B0und13ss/B0und13ss/README.md

 - 👋 Hi, I’m Ian Dougherty.
 - 👀 I’m interested in developing anything.
-- 🌱 I’m well versed in python and I am learning C++.
+- 🌱 I’m versed in C++ and I am currently learning how to do web development.
 - 📫 How to reach me idougherty0706@gmail.com